-Of course you can wear anything you like!
-It can be a casual, chic, glamorous or formal outfit, it can be your preferred pair of jeans, a suit, a wedding dress or an evening gown etc.. as long as it is comfortable for you to wear and it reflects your personality!
+Of course, you can wear anything you like!
+It can be a casual, chic, glamorous or formal outfit, it can be your preferred pair of jeans, a suit, a wedding dress or a tuxedo, etc.. as long as it is comfortable for you to wear and it reflects your personality!

 If you are going to walk a bit between different locations, think about a spare backup pair of comfortable shoes.

-You can reach a cohesive look without wearing outfit with exact same colors.
+Coordinating is far better than matching.
+You can reach a cohesive look without wearing the exact same outfit with the very same matching colors.

 To do so you can select two main colors and then add softer tones to accentuate and complete your color palette.

 Also avoid too vivid/flashy colors as well as entirely white clothes items, as they often do not give a nice render.
 If you have to make a choice, pastel colors, neutral toning, earthly tones can never go wrong!

 Pick out accessories to add style and texture to your pictures.

 Adding accessories to your individual outfits, like a scarf, belt or hat for example, will bring variety to your shots but also strengthen the united and harmonious aspect of the images.